netdata/netdata/docs/contributing/contributing-documentation.md

 If the documentation you're working on doesn't have a direct relaionship to a component of Netdata, it can be placed in this `docs/` folder.

+These documents will end up at the "root" of the Agent documentation at `https://learn.netdata.cloud/docs/agent/`.
+For example, the file at `docs/getting-started.md` becomes `https://learn.netdata.cloud/docs/agent/getting-started/`.

 ### Make your edits

 Now that you're set up and understand where to find or create your `.md` file, you can now begin to make your edits.